jonloveslegos/MinecraftCrafttweakerGenerator/README.md

 # MinecraftCrafttweakerGenerator
 DOWNLOAD THE RELEASES IF YOU WANT TO PLAY THIS!
 NOT THE SOURCE CODE!

+THIS MOD REQUIRES NATURES COMPASS AND CRAFT TWEAKER!
+THE RELEASES COME WITH THOSE MODS ALREADY.

 Steps to install:
 1. download the latest release .zip
 2. Unzip it into the '%AppData%\\.minecraft' folder causing a new folder to appear.